greg-raven/Department-21/_posts/2013-08-02-do-you-drink-beer.md

 ---
-title: 'Do you drink beer?'
+title: "Do you drink beer?"
 author: 'Noam Sain'
 layout: post
 ---